PaderKnight/Munich_Notfall_Script/README.md

 ## 💡 Why You'll Love It

-🎯 **Real-time Monitoring** – 24/7 scans the Munich Notfall Termin page, detects when a Termin appears
+🎯 **Real-time Monitoring** – refresh the Munich Notfall Termin page, detects when a Termin appears
 🔔 **Instant Alert Sound** – Plays a system sound the *second* a slot shows up
 🙋 **Manual Confirmation = Safe & Reliable** – Automation to help you, without taking risks
 🪄 **Simple & Lightweight** – Easy setup with Python, start running in minutes